Proclus/ts-base/README.md

-# ts-base
+# ts-mixin-layers
 TypeScript class inheritance with mixin layers

 ## Motivation

-This project is based on Yannis Smaragdakis and Don Batory's research paper, [_Implementing Layered Designs with Mixin Layers_](https://yanniss.github.io/templates.pdf) (12th European Conference on Object-Oriented Programming, ECOOP '98) which explores a new architectural design pattern for object oriented programming.
+This project is based on [Implementing Layered Designs with Mixin Layers - Smaragdakis, Batory (1998)](https://yanniss.github.io/templates.pdf) (12th European Conference on Object-Oriented Programming, ECOOP '98) which explores a new architectural design pattern for object oriented programming.
 The proposed new layered approach to class interitance involves a collaboration-based design (almost) perfectly fitting
 GUI application implementation with TypeScript.